1887

 If the plate is placed flat on the table, its perfect circle is impossible.
 It is therefore inclined, at the limit of the imbalance of the fruit pyramid.
 Cézanne knew that realism does not exist in painting : nature is too complex to be imitated and the surface of the canvas does not allow an illusion of real space.

 A probably later work gives the key to the enigma : now viewed in profile, the plate is actually tilted.
-This 28 x 40 cm oil on canvas was sold for $ 8.1M including premium by Sotheby's on November 14, 2017.
+This 28 x 40 cm oil on canvas was sold for $ 8.1M by Sotheby's on November 14, 2017.

 Many years later, Matisse tries an axiom according to which Cézanne was too perfectionist to make a mistake.
 He thus discovers the de-construction of perspective in the most seemingly simplistic still lifes by Cézanne, an artist too far ahead of his own time.